 - Object-Oriented: Though Java is not purely an object-oriented programming language, it supports all four basic concepts of OOPS, namely polymorphism, abstraction, encapsulation, and inheritance.

 - Compiled and Interpreted: Java is both compiled and interpreted language.
 A Java compiler (javac) compiles source code into bytecode.
 Later, Java Virtual Machine executes that bytecode on any Java-enabled machine.

 - Platform-Independent: As discussed earlier, Java follows the principle of WORA, i.e., Write Once, Run Anywhere.
 You can write and compile a Java program on one machine and run it on another Java-enabled machine.
 Therefore, Java is platform-independent.
 Generally, the Java compiler converts a Java program into bytecode, and that bytecode can run on any Java-enabled platform.

 - Architecture-Neutral: This language is architecture-neutral because there are no implementation-dependent features.
 For instance, all the primitive data types have fixed sizes.
 The size of any primitive data type does not change, irrespective of the system architecture.

 - Multi-Threaded: Multi-threading implies the execution of two or more parts of the same program simultaneously for maximum utilization.
 Java is a multi-threaded language.

-- High Performance: Java is a high-performance language because of its architecture, which reduces overhead during runtime.
+- High Performance: Java is a high-performance language because its architecture reduces overhead during runtime.
 Also, it comes with a just-in-time (JIT) compiler that compiles code during the execution of a program rather than before the execution.

 - Dynamic: Java is a dynamic language.
-Meaning that you can load classes in a Java program as and when required.
+You can load classes in a Java program as and when required.

 Advantages and Disadvantages